 π² Buying a Bike Through Your Limited Company: What You Need to Know

-Whether you're a business owner looking to buy a bike for yourself or offer one to your team, there are several options β each with different tax rules, admin requirements, and costs.
+Whether you're a limited company business owner looking to buy a bike for yourself or offer one to your employees, there are several options β each with different tax rules, admin requirements, and costs.

 This applies to both normal push bikes and e-bikes, and you can also include safety equipment such as helmets, locks, and lights.